SRoche14/autoSynopsis/README.md

 # autoSynopsis
 Reads through word document, collecting data from specified tables.
 Config file allows user to autogenerate sentences based on data.

 Config file is a word document.
 Please note that the column headers must be exactly the same.
 The column number and description have no effect on code.
-To access a piece of data, you must put that data's column name, table number (not 0 indexed to be non-coder friendly), and row number (not 0 indexed).
-After running the script, click the configuration button to select your config docx.
+To access a piece of data, you must put the table's name, a word/phrase in the column the data piece is in, and a word/phrase that appears in the same row.

 Important: The logic must be set up as seen in the screen shot.
 This version only deals with a few logic cases.
-If the data point is a number, you can compare it to another number (>, <, =).
+If the data point is a number, you can compare it to another number (>, <, =, >=, <=).
 If the data is a yes or no (boolean), it can compare that.
-Finally, if you want to display the data in the sentence, you must denote that with brackets and the column number.

-For example, if I want to show the second column in my sentence (i.e. Life Expectancy as seen in the screen shot), I must put "{2}" as seen in the screen shot.
+You can also do operations on multiple data values & numbers together to make a comparison (+, -, *, /)

+Data values are denoted by {3} (two brackets and a number in the middle).
+For tables where you want to collect 2 data points with the same column name and same consistent row word/phrase, denote the two distinct data points with {3} and {3^} respectively (3 being an example number).
+If the two data points are in different columns, denote them the same manner but put in two column names in the table.
+See below in the photos for clarification.

 If all conditions in the logic section pass, the statement is written to the docx.

 Note that there are multiple logic/statement tables.
 You can have as many of these tables as you want, but they must all have the same column names (i.e. Logic and Statment).
-This is to help organization of paragraphs.
-Paragraphs are generated based on these tables.
-So if you have 3 tables and statments pass in all three tables, your docx will have 3 paragraphs.
-This can be seen in the output file.
+This is to help organization of your statements.
+Statements are outputted sequentially in the output file.

+Note that the script runs through all the documents in a folder are processed sequentially.
+The script outputs different output word docx for each input file.
+The configuration file should be set up by the user to handle every possible condition the user wants to cover - the individual input docx files will probably meet only some of those conditions (and thus only some statements from the config file are outputted).

+Photos below.

 ![Config File](images/config.png?raw=true "Config")